bihealth/sodar-core/docs/source/for_the_impatient.rst

 We maintain a Git repository with a django project using the latest SODAR Core version here on GitHub:
 `sodar-django-site <https://github.com/bihealth/sodar-django-site>`_.
-See :ref:`app_projectroles_integration` on other ways to get started with SODAR Core.
+See :ref:`getting_started` on other ways to get started with SODAR Core.

 To clone the example site, do the following: